Blotch3D/Blotch3D/README.md

 For a good introduction (without the math), see
 <http://rbwhitaker.wikidot.com/monogame-basic-matrices>.

-The following [Matrix internals](#matrix-internals) section should be studied only when you need a deeper knowledge.
+The [Matrix internals](#matrix-internals) section should be studied only when you need a deeper knowledge.

 Matrix internals
 ================